awsdocs/amazon-connect-admin-guide/doc_source/scheduling-create-shift-activities.md

 1. The next time a schedule is created as part of the scheduling cycle, the shift activities are applied\.

 **Tip**
 Create shift profiles to ensure the desired sequence of the shift activities\.
 For example, to schedule agents to go on their break two hours before lunch\.
-For instructions, see [Create shift profiles \(Preview\)](scheduling-create-shift-profiles.md)\.
+For instructions, see [Create shift profiles](scheduling-create-shift-profiles.md)\.